Ruth Mott Foundation Gilkey Creek Relocation and Restoration

 - Reduced long-term site maintenance costs by 50%, an estimated annual savings of $20,000, by converting 6.6 acres of pavement and lawn to native landscapes.

 - Created local employment opportunities by utilizing contractors from the surrounding four-county region for 80% of work.

 At a Glance

 Flint, Michigan 48503

-The relocation and restoration of over 1/2 mile of Gilkey Creek included daylighting a portion that was enclosed in a culvert for 25 years.
+The relocation and restoration of over 1/2 mile of Gilkey Creek in Flint, Michigan included daylighting a portion of the creek that had been enclosed in a culvert for 25 years.
 The improved hydraulics, bank stabilization, and habitat restoration ended flooding on C.S.
 Mott’s historic Applewood estate.
-The project scope reflects the Ruth Mott Foundation (RMF) mission and strove to create a demonstration project for Flint and Genesee County emphasizing sustainability and environmental education.
+The project increased the capacity of Ruth Mott Foundation’s (RMF) environmental education outreach by supporting new programming at Applewood with a focus on habitat restoration, native landscapes, stormwater management, and wetland ecology.
+The project scope reflected the RMF’s mission and sought to create a demonstration project for Flint and Genesee County emphasizing sustainability and environmental education.

 - A 1/2-acre wetland was created adjacent to 3 acres of asphalt parking lot to provide stormwater pretreatment, wildlife habitat, and educational opportunities.

 - All plants used in the riparian corridor restoration are native to Michigan.
 Over 200 trees, 300 shrubs, 1,200 aquatic plants, and 7 acres of native seed mix were used.